 Over the last four years we have quadrupled the amount of cotton sourced through initiatives such as GOTS that make the fibre more sustainable.
-Last year we purchased around 102 tons of GOTS-certified cotton that is about the same weight as a blue whale, and equates to 13% of all the cotton we consume.
+Last year we almost doubled the use of organic cotton, going from 13% to 21%.
+We purchased around 269 tons of GOTS-certified cotton that is about the weight of two blue whales.

-We are now using certified cotton in our menswear and childrens’ ranges.
+We are now using certified cotton in our menswear and childrenswear ranges.
 Referring back to our EP&L accounting principles we know this is important.
-EP&L analysis shows organic cotton to have an impact that is 80% less than convention.
+EP&L analysis shows organic cotton to have an impact that is 80% less than conventional cotton.

 The key principles underpinning the Kering Standard for cotton include: